sergeiown/Youtube_Downloader/readme.md

 * Use the installer available in the latest **[release](https://github.com/sergeiown/Youtube_Downloader/releases)**

 * Use the corresponding button to paste a link to a YouTube video from the clipboard.
+Link validation is implemented.

 * Select the desired video quality and format from the "Choose video quality" dropdown.
-Or select bitrate for audio.
+Or choose the bitrate for the audio using the drop-down list that is automatically generated from YouTube data.

 * Click the "Download" button to initiate the video or audio download.